Reduction for people with disabilities

-In summary, the requirements for a reduction are that the property must be the main residence of one or more than one disabled person and it must have at least one of:
+In summary, the requirements for a reduction are that the property must be the main residence of one or more disabled person and it must have at least one of:

 - an additional bathroom, toilet room or kitchen that has been built or adapted to meet the needs of the disabled person

 - a room (other than a bathroom, kitchen or toilet) required to meet the needs of the disability of the disabled person, for their treatment or therapy, and is mainly used for that purpose

 - adequate space or adaptation for the use of a wheelchair, which is required by the disabled person for use inside the home - wheelchairs or motorised scooters for outdoor use only are excluded

 The room or the wheelchair must also be essential or of major importance to the disabled person's well-being, due to the nature and extent of their disability.